 In this experiment, we set $c_n=1$ and $\alpha_n=1.5$ for all $n$.
-We solve $\BA\Bu=\Bb$ for $d=5,10$ and $N=10$ using Algorithm \ref{alg02}, where the true solution is set as $\Bu_\text{true}=\Bv$ with $v(x)=\sin(\sum_{n-1}^dx_n)$.
-We set $|\mathcal{S}|=2\times10^4$ and the number of iteration to be $2\times10^4$.
+We solve $\BA\Bu=\Bb$ for $d=5,10$ and $N=10$ using Algorithm \ref{alg01}, where the true solution is set as $\Bu=\Bv$ with $\Bv$ being the grid representation of $v$.
+We set $|\mathcal{S}|=2\times10^4$ and the number of iterations to be $2\times10^4$.
 Results are shown in Table \ref{Tab_case2_error}.
 It is clear that the deeper networks with $L=3$ outperform the shallow ones with $L=2$ in general.
-However, in the case $d=10$, the wide network with $(L,M)=(3,200)$ perform worse than the narrow one with $(L,M)=(3,100)$.
-It implies that larger networks are sometimes more difficult to train than smaller ones, resulting in more significant optimization errors.
+It is also noted in the case $d=10$ that the wider networks with $M=200$ performs worse than the narrower one with $M=100$.
+It implies that larger networks are sometimes more difficult to train than smaller ones, resulting in greater optimization errors.
 Despite being more accurate in approximation, larger networks may not provide better numerical results in practice.